The 'D-Plan' was the French strategic plan, otherwise known as the 'Dyle Plan', designed to check the German advance expected in 'Gelb' (spring 1940).

 Gamelin initially proposed the less risky 'E-Plan' (otherwise the 'Escaut Plan') for a defence (except for the extreme west in Flanders) based upon a series of fortifications along much of the Franco-Belgian frontier rather than within Belgium proper.

-On 24 October 1939 Général d’Armée Gaston Henri Gustave Billotte’s 1ère Groupe d’Armées, charged with the defence of north-eastern France in the sector of the front between Longuyon and the North Sea, received orders from Général d’Armée Alphonse Joseph Georges, the commander-in-chief of the Allied forces in north-eastern France, that when ordered to do so by Gamelin, he would advance his forces into Belgium and accept battle on the Escaut river.
+On 24 October 1939 Général d’Armée Gaston Henri Gustave Billotte’s 1er Groupe d’Armées, charged with the defence of north-eastern France in the sector of the front between Longuyon and the North Sea, received orders from Général d’Armée Alphonse Joseph Georges, the commander-in-chief of the Allied forces in north-eastern France, that when ordered to do so by Gamelin, he would advance his forces into Belgium and accept battle on the Escaut river.
 In the event that this decision was made, Général d’Armée Charles Léon Clément Huntziger’s French 2ème Armée, Général d’Armée André Georges Corap’s French 9ème Armée and Général d’Armée Georges Maurice Jean Blanchard’s French 1st Armée would remain in position along the French frontier between Longuyon and Maulde sur Escaut.
 Only General the Lord Gort’s British Expeditionary Force and Général de Corps d’Armée Marie Bertrand Alfred Fagalde’s French XVI Corps d’Armée were to move to the east into Belgium: the former was to take up position around Tournai, and the latter was to move farther downstream on the Escaut, establish a bridgehead at Ghent, and make contact with the Belgian forces as they fell back from the Albert Canal.

-On 10 November, one day after an false alert of the start of a German offensive, Général d’Armée Henri Honoré Giraud’s French 7ème Armée, currently in reserve around Rheims, was ordered to join the XVI Corps d’Armée.
+On 10 November, one day after an false alert of the start of a German offensive, Général d’Armée Henri Honoré Giraud’s French 7ème Armée, currently in reserve around Reims, was ordered to join the XVI Corps d’Armée.

-The weakness of the 'E-Plan' was that it overextended the length of the front that was to be defended, and that the Allied forces on the Escaut river would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the Germans on their heels.
+The weakness of the 'E-Plan' was that it overextended the length of front to be defended, and that the Allied forces on the Escaut river would hardly be assisted by the remnants of the Belgian army falling back from the line of the Albert Canal with the Germans on their heels.
 For this reason, a secret instruction of 24 October foresaw a considerably deeper Allied advance into Belgium, and Gamelin then decided to adopt the 'D-Plan' with the argument that the new anti-tank defences built by Belgium along the Dyle as the 'KW-Ligne’and at the Gembloux gap would check the Germans for a time long enough for the Allied armed to move into strong defensive positions in central Belgium.

 Adoption of the 'D-Plan' also afforded Giraud’s 7ème Armée the opportunity to link with the Dutch forces via Breda in the Netherlands.